 This is why when you write a pitch, you also need to craft an attention-grabbing subject line that will stand out to them as they’re scrolling through their inbox.

 Some journalists may even delete emails if they look too much like spam – your subject line needs to compel them to read the full email.

 PITCH MISTAKE #2 – YOU TALK ONLY ABOUT WHAT YOU OFFER

 Mistake #2 is talking only about your products and services.
 As amazing as your coaching business is, a journalist isn’t interested in your services.
 If you want to talk only about your services, then what you need is advertising.

 That’s one of the differences between PR and advertising – with advertising, you control the message.
 You pay advertisers to talk about your products.

 PR doesn’t work that way.
 With PR, you build a relationship with journalists by sharing valuable content.
 Journalists are looking for stories, opinions, expertise – not a list of the services you offer.

 The trick is to talk about your story, share your expertise, and then bridge back to your business.
 You can still say what you want to say to promote your business, but you need to learn the right way to do it.

 If you just reach out to journalists and say, ‘I’ve launched a new service,’ or ‘I’ve written a new book,’ – they won’t be interested.
 They won’t even reply – your email will most likely be consigned immediately to the trash.
 At the most, you might receive an email from their advertising department, but that won’t promote you in the same way as PR.

 Want to learn how to avoid these mistakes in your PR campaign, and write an amazing pitch?
-Why not schedule a free strategy call with me?
+Why not schedule a discovery call with me?